Washington DC Open: History

 In 2019, the Washington Open was acquired by venture capitalist and USTA board member Mark Ein.
 It returned to the US Open Series, and also signed a five-year extension of its media rights with Tennis Channel.
 The 2020 tournament was cancelled due to the COVID-19 pandemic.
 The men's event returned for 2021, but the women's event remained cancelled; the WTA did not reinstate its sanctioning of the tournament due to conflicts with the 2020 Summer Olympics.
 The tournament instead organized a women's invitational, featuring Coco Gauff, Jessica Pegula, and Jennifer Brady.

 In June 2023, Ein and IMG announced that the Washington Open would merge with the Silicon Valley Classic to form a single tournament in Washington, D.C.; this therefore promoted the Washington Open from a WTA 250 event to a WTA 500 event.
 Players had usually been divided between the two tournaments, as the Silicon Valley Classic was more prestigious, but the Washington Open was in closer proximity to the other tournaments of the North American hardcourt season.
-As a result of the merger, the Silicon Valley Classic's title sponsor Mubadala Investment Company became a co-title sponsor of the event, and the tournament was renamed the Mubadala Citi DC Open.
-The tournament is the first-ever joint 500-level event on the ATP and WTA tours.
+As a result of the merger, the Silicon Valley Classic's title sponsor Mubadala Investment Company became a co-title sponsor of the event, rebranding it as the Mubadala Citi DC Open.
+The tournament was the first-ever joint 500-level event on the ATP and WTA tours, and remains the only joint 500 event in the world.
+Citigroup did not renew its sponsorship, and Mubadala became the sole title sponsor of the tournament beginning in 2026 under a five-year deal.